Best source of product feedback: your customers

 And screening lets you do further narrowing as well to get the most out of your brand insights.

 For example, we created a buyer persona for users who are looking for different financial business services.
 We then found suitable participants for our study and let them use different websites.

-Lingvist has also created customer studies with complex personas, based on audience behaviours and backgrounds.
+Lingvist has also created customer studies with complex personas based on audience behaviors and backgrounds.

 Starting off with customer research